 Lappland is the land of the Sami people and was for a long time wilderness outside of Sweden’s control.
 The province was split between Swedish and Finnish Lapland when Sweden lost Finland to Russia.
 The area is also known by its Sami name Sápmi, a region that actually covers land in four countries.

 Several of the largest national parks in Sweden is located in Lappland.
 Here you will find Abisko, Muddus, and Sarek, together with a few more.
 The sparsely populated province has nature within easy reach everywhere.
 It is also the resources in nature that give the province its main income.
 The large iron ore mines of Kiruna and Malmberget are well-known and an important income for the whole of Sweden.
 Not to be forgotten is the large hydroelectric power plants along a few of the major rivers, providing a big part of Sweden’s electricity.

 Province Animal: Arctic fox

-Thousands of Finns from Savonia and Tavastia migrated to Medelpad in the end of the 16th century and establised many new villages where they cultivated the land.
-Iron works was up until the end of the 19th century an important income for the province.
+Thousands of Finns from Savonia and Tavastia migrated to Medelpad at the end of the 16th century and established many new villages where they cultivated the land.
+Ironworks was up until the end of the 19th century an important income for the province.
 It has since moved more towards the forestry industry.